modehnal/GNOMETerminalAutomation/article/presentation_article.md

     ```

-    To list some things that the `'before_scenario'` does.
+    To list some things that the `before_scenario` does.
       - Waiting until `gnome-shell` becomes responsive, there is no point to continue until `gnome-shell` can be found in Atspi tree.
       - Also sets some attributes that can be used to manipulate the run.
       - Set timers for current scenarios.